andreivisan/learn_go/README.md

 In the example above we use an anonymous functions to start a go routine that writes to the channel in the same time as the main function reads from the channel through the fibonacci function.
 Like this, the write and read operations are running concurrently.
 Otherwise if this happens sequentially, the program would block because the main function would wait for the fibonacci function to finish writing to the channel before it can read from it.
 This is causing a deadlock.

+So, nothing is stored in the channel.
+The channel is just like a queue that synchronizes back the go routines.
+If we want to store, we use buffered channels.

 ### Synchronization Between Goroutines